 - The Book Series continues to promote different theoretical, geographical and empirical perspectives.

 - The editorial collective strives for diversity – both in terms of the representation of thematical, epistemological and regional angles as well as the authors represented in the book series.

-- The books they envisage for the series have a strong ethnographic basis, are written vividly and spark widespread discussion
+- The books they envisage for the series have a strong ethnographic basis and are written vividly.